Flooding and slips affecting motorists around the country - NZ Herald

 Wellington trains suspended

-Train services on the Johnsonville line in Wellington have been suspended due to a slip between Awarua Street and Simla Crescent.
+Train services on the Johnsonville line in Wellington have been suspended due to a slip between Awarua St and Simla Cres.

 Metlink is running bus replacements to the train timetable and will post updates on its website.